Getting Into Bhutan

 • A licensed Bhutanese tour guide for the extent of your stay

-• All internal ground transport
+• All internal transport (excluding internal flights)

 • Camping equipment and haulage for trekking tours